weavel-ai/Ape/experiments/trainer/community/few_shot/RESULT.md

 | New York Times Topics (Classification) | 0.794    | **0.818** (▲)      | 0.770 (▼)      |

 ## Benchmarks Results

-FewShotTrainer performs well in MATH benchmark, but not so well in other benchmarks.

 ### BIRD-bench